zackyjameldev/zackyjameldev/README.md

 ---

-## 🚀 Working on Daraj
+## 🚀 About Me

-I’m working on **Daraj** — building modern digital infrastructure for East Africa.
+I’m a software builder focused on creating real-world digital products and interactive experiences.

-Together, we are building **DarajPay**, a payment system designed to help digital businesses accept, manage, and scale payments in a simple and reliable way.
+I enjoy building systems that solve practical problems and improve how people interact with technology.

 ---

-## 🧩 What We Are Building
+## 🧩 What I Build

-At Daraj, we focus on solving real problems in digital finance:
+- Web and mobile applications

-- Payment infrastructure for online businesses
+- Interactive digital products
-- Systems that simplify money flow in digital products
+- AI-powered tools and systems
-- Tools that support scalable financial operations in East Africa
+- Game development projects

 ---